 Like a soldier

-Military foods or MRE is the most popular type of surviving food out there.
+Military foods or MRE (meaning “Meal Ready to Eat”) is the most popular type of surviving food out there.
 Military foods can last up to 6+ years, and most of such products do not cost much, which makes them pretty affordable.
-Some people say that MRE has a terrible taste, but if you are literally trying to survive, taste does not really matter, does it?
+Some people say that MRE has terrible taste, but if you are literally trying to survive, taste does not really matter, does it?
+But, of course, the matter of taste is completely individual, so that tastes bad for some people, might taste delicious for others.
+Take a try!

 Yes, taking a knife, spoon, and fork with you is stupid.
 But that does not mean that you have to eat with your hands now.
 Luckily, we have a perfect solution — Sprok.
 It is a spoon and a fork at the same time, but not only.
 It actually has many wonderful tools like a bottle opener, flat-head screwdriver, and 3 different wrenches.